 Q: Who is behind My Great Outdoors?

-A: Susan Tingey has put together the website, drawing on her experience of working for the National Trust, the Youth Hostels Association and the Natural Environment Research Council.
-Susan has also volunteered with the Ramblers and with the North Wessex Downs Area of Outstanding Natural Beauty.
+A: Sue Cassell has put together the website, drawing on her experience of working for the National Trust, the Youth Hostels Association and the Natural Environment Research Council.
+Sue has also volunteered with the Ramblers and with the North Wessex Downs Area of Outstanding Natural Beauty.
 Susan doesn’t own a car and relies on walking and public transport to get around.

 Q: Who took the photos for the website?

-A: Many of the photos are taken by Susan.
+A: Many of the photos are taken by Sue.
 Others are from Pixabay.

 Q: What does this website provide me with?